rgb-protocol/RGB-Documentation/annexes/commitments.md

 Each consensus commitment must have a dedicated Rust type, which wraps over inner `Bytes32` - a 32-byte resulting tagged hash value.
-The type is marked as a consensus commitment by implementing `CommitmentId` trait for it, which requires to provide a tag string values for the tagged hash.
+The type is marked as a consensus commitment by implementing `CommitmentId` trait for it, which requires to provide a tag string value for the tagged hash.

 The hash tags are defined using URN strings in form of `urn:<org>:<protocol>:<data>#<date>`, where `<org>` stands for the organization,